 Strategy ED2-2: Discourage uses that would limit or substantially interfere with commercial, charter, or tribal fishing without fully mitigating that impact.

-Strategy ED2-3: Ocean uses and associated on-shore facilities should be located, designed and operated consistent with state guidelines, specifically WAC 173-26-360, as amended.
+Strategy ED2-3: Ocean uses and associated on-shore facilities should be located, designed and operated consistent with Section 8, Ocean Resources.

 4.2 Public Access